-PlanetTogether provides users with the option to update the progress of activities as work is completed on the shop floor.
+PlanetTogether allows users to update the progress of activities as work is completed on the shop floor.
 Updating the activity status can be done manually or automatically depending on the company's preference regarding where the job progress should be reported.
 Generally, the Activity Status is recorded in the company's ERP system and imported into PlanetTogether by refreshing the data.
 However, the activity status can be updated manually in cases where PlanetTogether is used as a standalone product or if the manufacturing capabilities of the company's ERP system are weak.

 There are three ways that the Activity Status can be updated in PlanetTogether, discussed below:

 The first way that Activity Status can be updated in PlanetTogether is through the Operation Header of the activity in question.
 Remember that every operation has exactly one activity unless the operation is split, so the Operation Header can be opened simply by double-clicking on the activity block displayed on the Gantt.

 Moving into the "Status" tab of the Operation Header will begin updating the Activity Status.
 Here, you will notice that several options are not accessible in the following methods of updating Activity Status.
 This is the most in-depth method of updating Activity Status.
 Here we can change the Production Status and Report Quantities (either Good or Scrap), along with the Reported Setup Hours, Run Hours, and Post-Processing Hours.
 Reporting these quantities and hours also benefits the Performance Tracking functions in PlanetTogether and helps come to more accurate time standards over time.